AGOberfeld/AGOtools/README.md

-`k` = Name of the variable containing the number of “positive” decisions per group (= unique combination of the grouping variables) `n` = Name of the variable containing the number of trials per group (= unique combination of the grouping variables) `grouping` = concatinated vector of the variables that define the groups of trials (i.e., rows in the input dataset) to which separate psychometric functions are fit (e.g., a vector containing the participant code variable and the variables
+`k` = Name of the variable containing the number of “positive” decisions per group (= unique combination of the grouping variables) `n` = Name of the variable containing the number of trials per group (= unique combination of the grouping variables) `grouping` = concatenated vector of the variables that define the groups of trials (i.e., rows in the input dataset) to which separate psychometric functions are fit (e.g., a vector containing the participant code variable and the variables